Amonsiba/EE282/homework4.md

 Contiguity plot<br>
 ![image](https://i.ibb.co/VWqfTJz/contiguityplot1.png)

 The contiguity plot shows 3 lines: blue = my contig assembly, red = FlyBase contig assembly and green = FlyBase scaffold assembly.
-This graph demonstrates that my contig assembly is not as high of quality as the FlyBase verison, because it does not grow as fast as the other two.
+This graph demonstrates that my contig assembly is not as high of quality as the FlyBase verisons, because it does not grow as fast as the other two.
 Additionally, the FlyBase contig and scaffold assemblies are similar as to be expected.

 **3. Calculate BUSCO score of both assemblies and compare them.**
 >